When you are 9 weeks pregnant, all of your baby’s major organs have already been formed. The embryonic tail is gone.

 The embryonic tail that your baby had up until this point has now disappeared, and all of the essential body parts and organs are present and accounted for.

 The next weeks are for development and growth of everything that is already there.
 It goes so quickly, don’t you think?!

-The eyelids are fused shut at this point and won't open for quite some time until around week 26 or 27, even though the eyes are fully formed now.
+The eyelids are fused shut at this point and won’t open for quite some time until around week 26 (or sometimes a few weeks earlier, as seen in some ultrasound scans), even though the eyes are fully formed now.

 The four chambers of the heart have finished dividing and the valves are now forming, to prepare for the time to come.

 Even tiny teeth are formed under those gums, just waiting to come out later on.